 (In some cases, it is useful to start with the hypothesis and then use the framework for information discovery to then refine the hypothesis.)

-So you will notice many of the early examples for each case in Look Over My Shoulder®, the candidate was able to use the right framework, but ultimately had no hypothesis -- and basically started wandering around the case with no rhyme or reason or coherence.
+You will notice many of the early examples for each case in Look Over My Shoulder®, the candidate was able to use the right framework, but ultimately had no hypothesis -- and basically started wandering around the case with no rhyme or reason or coherence.
 In particular you see this in the first candidate for Case #2.

 (Note other candidates in the "did not pass case" category made other common mistakes, but for teaching sake let's stick with the lack of hypothesis topic.)

-So failure to use a hypothesis (and to do it correctly) is an extremely common mistake.
+Failure to use a hypothesis (and to do it correctly) is an extremely common mistake.

 What I found interesting about this mistake is of the 20 or so people I interviewed, all of them had watched the 12 free introductory videos I made introducing the case interview process.

 (These are the videos everyone gets when they become a registered member of www.caseinterview.com )